ckrueger2/mesa_pwas/README.md

 ### Running 00pwas_wrapper.sh script
 Running the 00pwas_wrapper_parallel.sh will execute scripts 4 and 5, which included running S-PrediXcan with the TOPMed MESA models and plotting the manhattan plot *for all 4 populations and models simultaneously*

+- A log file will be produced for each pop_model_data combination
+     - Check for unusual % SNPs used, errors, or other messages that may impact data
+     - To delete all at once: `rm ~/01*.log`
+     - To delete all from one phecode: `rm ~/01*{phecode_here}*.log`

 To run the wrapper use the following command within the All of Us:
 ```